The SIDS Center of New Jersey

 -

 The AAP recommends that you place your baby on his or her back at the start of all sleep periods in the first year of life.
 As they develop, a baby may turn over to another position during sleep.
-Once babies reach the age where they are well able to roll from back to belly and from belly to back on their own, usually by around six months, they can remain in the position they assumed.
+Once babies reach the age where they can roll from back to belly and from belly to back on their own, usually by around six months, they can remain in the position they assumed.

 -